How to Make an Adjustable Router Template Guide

 Although a more specialized router cutting bit like an upcut/down-cut spiral bit should be used when plunging with a router.
 The cuts will be cleaner since the contact between the router bit and the material is more constant as opposed to the straight bit which is hitting the piece but not cutting off the material.

-The standard 46 cm long sides of the adjustable router template guide allow for about 36 cm of router cutting.
-The base is made of MDF, the guides (tracks) of birch plywood, and the template connectors of HDF.
+The standard 460 mm long sides of the adjustable router template guide allow for about 360 mm of router cutting.
+The base is made of MDF, the guide rails of birch plywood, and the template connectors of HDF.

-1. If used without guide bushings then one router bit size is needed for each cutting (the same router bit used for the template creation).
-The set template then exactly matches the cut shape.
+- If used without guide bushings then one router bit size is needed for each cutting (the same router bit used for the template creation).
+The router template then exactly matches the cut shape making it easy to set up.

-2. If used with guide bushings then the offset of the bushing and the diameter of the router bit needs to be taken into account
+- If used with guide bushings then the offset of the bushing and the diameter of the router bit needs to be taken into account, which makes setting up the template more complex.

-To make the adjustable template you will need a circular saw and a trim router.
-I am using several other jigs you can find at the bottom of this blog post.
+To make the adjustable template you will need a circular saw, a trim router, and a hand drill.
+I am also using several other jigs you can find at the end of this blog post.

 Step 1: Cut the template base plates

 Cut 4 MDF stripes.
-The final dimensions of the stripes are 9,5cm x 46cm x 4mm, but first cut them a little wider – 10,5cm x 46cm.
+The final dimensions of the stripes are 95 mm x 460 mm x 4mm, but first cut them a little wider – 105 mm x 460 mm.
 The excess will be cut off in a later step.

 A table saw would be the best tool to make the cuts.
 If you don’t have one then a circular saw will do just fine.
-To have an accurate straight cut you can use a circular saw track.
-You can also use a circular saw guide for crosscuts which will result in a more accurate 90-degree angle.
+To have an accurate straight cut you can use a circular saw track or a circular saw guide for crosscuts which will result in a more accurate 90-degree angle.

 Either way, make sure the cuts are as close to 90 degrees as possible.
 This is important when connecting the boards to each other.
 When fully connected together they should create a perfect square.